Monaco Grand Prix: Organization

 The Monaco Grand Prix differs in several ways from other Grands Prix.
 The practice session for the race was traditionally held on the Thursday preceding the race instead of Friday.
 This allows the streets to be opened to the public again on Friday.
 From the 2022 event onwards the first two Formula One practice sessions were held on Friday, bringing the running schedule for Formula One in line with other Grands Prix.
-Support races is run on Thursday.
+Support races are run on Thursday.
 Until the late 1990s the race started at 3:30 p.m. local time – an hour and a half later than other European Formula One races.
 Since then the race has fallen in line with the other Formula One races for the convenience of television viewers.
 Historically, the event was traditionally held on the week of Ascension Day, since 2003 the race has been held in May.
 From 2026, the race will be held in the first weekend of June.

 For many years, the numbers of cars admitted to Grands Prix was at the discretion of the race organisers – Monaco had the smallest grids, ostensibly because of its narrow and twisting track.
 Only 18 cars were permitted to start the 1975 Monaco Grand Prix, compared to 23 to 26 cars at all other rounds that year.

 The erecting of the circuit takes six weeks, and the removal after the race takes three weeks.
 Until 2017, there was no proper podium at the race.
 Instead, a section of the track was closed after the race to act as parc fermé, a place where the cars are held for official inspection.
 The first three drivers in the race left their cars there and walked directly to the royal box where the 'podium' ceremony was held, which was considered a custom for the race.
 The trophies were handed out before the national anthems for the winning driver and team are played, as opposed to other Grands Prix where the anthems are played first.